ColbyFrey/RedditSearcher/README.md

 #Create
-!addterm "term" add a search term to monitor for !addsb "subreddit" adds a subreddit to the monitor list
+!addterm "term" add a search term to monitor for !addsb "subreddit" adds a subreddit to the monitor list **SUBREDDITS ARE SPELLED WITHOUT THE /r/...
+EX: !addsb discord adds /r/discord to the search**

 #Delete
 !removeterm "term" removes a term from the list